esuleman/TFTutorials/README.md

 This will download and store the coco dataset in **~/tensorflow_datasets/coco**

-Note that: COCO is about 40.1 GB large
+Note that: coco is 25.20 GB large.

 ### ImageNet